 A Divine Bias

-When you find women and sex mentioned in the same verse you will usually find Allah explaining how women are naturally drawn to men, that wanting to have sex with men is what they yearn for.
-This irrepressible longing to want to touch and be touched is why they must be restrained from their natural tendencies to want to seduce every man in sight and bring chaos to the orderly world of the Koran.
+As it is for maidens and female facsimiles in Paradise, women in the here-and-now exist to serve men; for them, serving men is its own reward.
+When you find women and sex mentioned in the same verse, you will usually find Allah explaining how women are naturally drawn to men, that wanting to have sex with men is what they yearn for.
+This irrepressible longing to want to touch and be touched is why they must be restrained from their natural tendencies to seduce every man in sight and bring chaos to the orderly world of the Koran.

 Narrated Abdullah bin Umar:

-Allah's Apostle said, "Evil omen is in the women, the house and the horse.'
+Allah's Apostle said, "Evil omen is in the women, the house and the horse.”

 Narrated Usama bin Zaid: